Holidays to Playa de Fornells give you a secluded sandy bay, just down the coast from charming Fornells village.

 Menorca’s Exclusive Side

-Set on Menorca’s rugged northern shores, this smart resort hugs the hillside, overlooking the horseshoe-shaped bay of Cala Tirant.
-It’s a relatively undiscovered corner of the island, so peace and quiet are the watchwords here, with just a handful of go-slow bars and restaurants.
-Head a few kilometres east, and you’ll find the traditional fishing village of Fornells, famous for its seafood and regular visitor, King Carlos of Spain.
+Set on Menorca’s rugged northern shores, this smart resort hugs the hillside overlooking the horseshoe-shaped bay of Cala Tirant.
+It’s a relatively undiscovered corner of the island, so easy-going's the watchword here, with just a handful of go-slow bars and restaurants.
+Head a few kilometres east, and you’ll find the traditional fishing village of Fornells, famous for its seafood and regular visitor, former King of Spain, Juan Carlos I.

 Down at Cala Tirant beach, there’s a real emphasis on ‘tranquilo’, meaning peace and quiet.
 You won’t find lots of restaurants and watersports centres.
 Instead, it’s dominated by thatched umbrellas and loungers, so there’s plenty of sand left for stretching out.
 Plus, it’s popular with snorkelers, thanks to the crystal-clear and shallow waters.